Public librarians help provide an information, reading and cultural hub for the local community

 To get a place on a postgraduate course, you'll usually need relevant work experience.
 If you don't already have this, you'll need to arrange something within a library or information service, either paid or voluntary, to build up some experience.
 Look for internships on local authority websites or advertised locally.

 Getting relevant experience as early as possible will show your self-motivation and enthusiasm for the work.
-Search for pre-course experience in a range of libraries, not just those in the CILIP scheme.
+Search for pre-course experience in a range of libraries, not just public ones.

 Public libraries are usually, but not always, operated by local authorities and offer a variety of services.
 Schemes may cover areas such as web awareness, homework clubs and reading groups.